 The Chair of the Appeal and Grievance Committee, upon receipt of a request from a Grievant shall promptly arrange for the constitution of a three-person Formal Hearing Board, as follows.
 The Appeal and Grievance Committee shall elect three of its members to serve on the Formal Hearing Board.
 In the event that any member of the Committee has participated in the circumstances that led to the grievance, such member shall not serve on the Formal Hearing Board.
-In no case shall a member of the same department/program as the Grievant serve on the Formal Hearing Board should consider themselves to be disinterested parties.
+In no case shall a member of the same department/program as the Grievant serve on the Formal Hearing Board.
+In all cases, members of the Formal Hearing Board should consider themselves to be disinterested parties.
 The Formal Hearing Board thus constituted shall elect a Chair.